lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 U2. *As a Juicy Burger customer, I want to be able to add, update, and delete menu items in my shopping cart*

 U3. *As a Juicy Burger customer, I want to be able to place an order*

+U4. *As a Juicy Burger customer, I want to be able to view a previously placed order*

 ## 4. Project Scope